 Trial not appropriate

 Often the diet is undertaken with little medical investigation.
-There are many possible causes of gut dysfunction and IBS/FGD should only be suspected if a complete medical work-up has been performed by a GP and / or a gastroenterologist.
-Removing wheat from the diet can also delay the diagnosis of coeliac disease or make excluding coeliac disease challenging as many people are reluctant to gluten-load prior to testing (which is required for accurate diagnosis), particularly if the perceive wheat to be problematic.
+There are many possible causes of gut issues and IBS/FGD should only be suspected if a complete medical work-up has been performed by a GP and / or a gastroenterologist.
+Removing wheat from the diet can also delay the diagnosis of coeliac disease or make excluding coeliac disease challenging as many people are reluctant to gluten-load prior to testing (which is required for accurate diagnosis), particularly if they think wheat is a problem.

 Limited response as may require combined approach